-Today, we’re excited to share our Coastal Inspired Tablescape as part of the Summer Festival Blog Hop hosted by the always sweet Kendra of Joy in Our Home featuring 25 talented and creative bloggers!
+We’re excited to share our Coastal Inspired Tablescape today as part of the Summer Festival Blog Hop hosted by the always sweet Kendra of Joy in Our Home featuring 25 talented and creative bloggers!

-Occasionally though, the coastal winds keep the storms over the water and we get to enjoy the back part of our property for a relaxing dinner, movie night or to hang out by the firepit.
-We currently have big dreams to expand this entire area and I can’t wait to see how things come together.
-I lobbied hard for a yard full of goats, but that just seemed to slow our plans way down ?
+Occasionally though, the coastal winds keep the storms over the water and we get to enjoy the back part of our property for a relaxing dinner, movie night, or to hang out by the firepit.

 That way if someone breaks something on accident, it’s not a big deal.

-In the meantime, I’m happy to enjoy the memory garden we created when we lost our sweet little Tally last year.
+In the meantime, I’m happy to enjoy the memory garden we created in honor of our sweet pups that have crossed over the rainbow bridge.

 We use this old work table for so many things from a makeshift potting bench, to a craft table, to a drink station and a serving buffet too.